Community Pharmacy MATOD Program

 The following videos show how discrimination and stigmatisation can affect people with drug and alcohol problems:

-Guidelines for SA pharmacists dispensing MATOD
+Guidelines for South Australian pharmacists dispensing MATOD

-• interventions, goals and types of treatments
+• interventions, goals, and types of treatments,

-• information on unsanctioned opioid use and dependence.
+• information on opioid use and dependence.

 They also include useful templates for community pharmacies such as: